zheksoon/onek/README.md

 ## Show me the code

-Here's an example of counter app that showcases all main features of Onek with React:
+Here's an example of a counter app that showcases all the main features of Onek with React:

 ```jsx
 import { action, computed, observable } from "onek";